Dengue and severe dengue

 Prevention and control

-At present, the only method to control or prevent the transmission of dengue virus is to combat vector mosquitoes through:
+At present, the main method to control or prevent the transmission of dengue virus is to combat vector mosquitoes through:

 - preventing mosquitoes from accessing egg-laying habitats by environmental management and modification;